streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 To use Apache Pulsar Grafana Dashboard, you have to start Pulsar cluster and Prometheus first.

 ### Start Pulsar
-If you haven't installed Pulsar, you can download the [pulsar binary](http://pulsar.apache.org/docs/en/standalone/), and follow the instruction to start a standalone cluster.
+If you haven't installed Pulsar, download the [pulsar binary](http://pulsar.apache.org/docs/en/standalone/), and follow the instruction to start a standalone cluster.

 If you have deployed Pulsar cluster, you can get a list of machines for each component.

 ### Start Prometheus
 Before running Prometheus, you have to download a Prometheus image file and generate a config file.
-> Note
-> If you are using Pulsar standalone, follow the instruction here.
-If you are using Pulsar cluster, refer to [Configure Prometheus Server](#configure-prometheus-server).

 1. Download a Prometheus image at [Docker Hub](https://hub.docker.com/r/prom/prometheus), and install it.
 2. Generate a Prometheus config file.
 You can generate the config file with the following two options: